 - To have access to your records as provided in Minnesota Statutes section 144.291 to 144.298, except as otherwise provided by law or prior written agreement

-- Upon request, the psychologist will supply complete and current information in non-technical language about your diagnosis, treatment, and prognosis
+- Upon request, the mental health therapist will supply complete and current information in non-technical language about your diagnosis, treatment, and prognosis

-- Upon written request, the psychologist will promptly furnish copies of your records or, with your consent, a summary of the record
+- Upon written request, the mental health therapist will promptly furnish copies of your records or, with your consent, a summary of the record

-- If the psychologist reasonably determines that the information you have requested would be detrimental to your physical and mental health, the psychologist may withhold that information from you and supply it instead to an appropriate third party or other treatment provider.
+- If the mental health therapist reasonably determines that the information you have requested would be detrimental to your physical and mental health, the mental health therapist may withhold that information from you and supply it instead to an appropriate third party or other treatment provider.
 That third party or treatment provider may release the information to you.

-- The psychologist may also withhold information that you have requested if prior to your request that psychologist has defined and described a specific basis for withholding that information
+- The mental health therapist may also withhold information that you have requested if prior to your request that therapist has defined and described a specific basis for withholding that information

 - To terminate services at any time, except as otherwise provided by law or court order

 If you have concerns about the services you have been provided, you may also choose to file a complaint to your counselor’s supervisor.
-Overseeing the Counseling Center is Charlie Potts # 507-933-7529, 800 West College Avenue St. Peter, MN 56082
+Overseeing the Counseling Center is Stephen Bennett, 507-933-7526, 800 West College Avenue St. Peter, MN 56082